+Many compassionate women become surrogates to help Intended Parents fulfill their dream of starting a family.
+Gestational Surrogacy itself brings hope for Intended Mothers who cannot conceive a baby and members of the LGBTQ community.
 If you have ever thought of becoming a Surrogate, then chances are that you have done a lot of research about it.
-It is likely that you have read up on the medical procedures involved, the legal aspects of the surrogacy process, and of course, the compensation for Surrogates.
+It is likely that you have read up on the medical procedures involved, the laws and legal aspects of the surrogacy process in the United States, and of course, how much are surrogates paid as compensation as well as why legal contracts are important.
 However, before diving straight in, how do you know if you qualify to be a Surrogate in the first place?
 In today’s blog, we will look at the basic health requirements to become a Surrogate in California.
 We will also answer some of the most common surrogacy related FAQs about things that can disqualify you from becoming a gestational carrier (Surrogate).

 What Are The Health Requirements To Become A Surrogate Mother?

 Surrogate requirements can vary from different fertility clinics and agencies in California.
 However, most surrogacy agencies will require that you complete some sort of screening in order to become a Surrogate mother.
 The Surrogate screening may include:

 - Initial application: Here, you will have to answer some general questions about yourself.
 It reveals your intention to become a Surrogate and your previous pregnancy history.